Epersis/event-management-master/README.md

 ## Note:
 The application may lag at times, please be patient.
-Thank you! \n\n
+Thank you!

-** Currently the creation and updating of events allows for events to be edited and updated in the past.
-This is because validation is not implemented for testing reasons, but it is commented out if you would like to test it in the following files: \n
+** Currently the creation and updating of events allows for events to be edited and updated to be set in the past.
+This is because validation has been disabled for testing reasons, but it is commented out if you would like to test it in the following files:
+- `/ui/eventManager/eventManaging/addevent.html`:
-/ui/eventManager/eventManaging/addevent.html: lines 77 & 109-110 \n
+    + uncomment lines 77 & 112-114
+    + comment lines 107-109
+- `/ui/eventManager/eventManaging/viewevent.html`:
-/ui/eventManager/eventManaging/viewevent.html: lines 135 & 182
+    + uncomment lines 135 & 186
+    + comment line 182